 District: The Northern District of New York encompasses 32 counties.
 There are five district court judges, five senior judges, five full-time magistrate judges, and one part-time magistrate judge.
-The probation office is headquartered in Binghamton and has divisional offices in Syracuse, Albany, and Plattsburgh.
-Present workload of a Probation Officer includes supervision of probationers, supervised releasees, parolees, military parolees, pretrial releasees and pretrial diversion cases and the preparation of pretrial and presentence investigations and other types of investigations for the Court.
+The probation office is headquartered in Syracuse and has divisional offices in Albany, Binghamton, Plattsburgh, and Utica.
+Present workload of a Probation Officer includes the supervision of probationers, supervised releasees, parolees, military parolees, pretrial releasees, and pretrial diversion cases and the preparation of pretrial and presentence investigations.

-Representative Duties:

-This is a law enforcement position located in Syracuse, New York.
+Representative Duties: This is a law enforcement position located in Syracuse, New York.
 The successful candidate will train and work under the guidance and direction of a Supervisory Officer.
-The successful candidate will be assigned to the Investigations Unit, some of the duties of which are outlined in items 1 through 6 below.
-Examples of other duties and responsibilities of a probation officer are outlined in items 7 through 11 below.
+The successful candidate will be assigned to the Investigations Unit, some of the duties of which are outlined in items 1 through 4 below.
+Examples of other duties and responsibilities of a probation officer are outlined in items 5 through 11 below.

-- 1. Investigate defendants and make recommendations to the Court related to matters of bail. - 2.
-Conduct Presentence investigations and prepare reports for the Court with recommendations for sentencing of individuals convicted of federal offenses.
-The preparation of these reports requires interviewing defendants and their families, investigating the offense, prior record and financial status of the defendant, and contacting law enforcement agencies, attorneys, crime victims, and collateral organizations.
-An integral part of the process is the interpretation and application of the U.S. Sentencing Commission guidelines and relevant case law.
+- 1. Investigate defendants and make recommendations to the Court related to matters of bail. - Conduct presentence investigations and prepare reports for the Court with recommendations for sentencing of individuals convicted of federal offenses.
+The preparation of these reports requires interviewing defendants and their families, investigating the offense, prior record and financial status of the defendant, and contacting law enforcement agencies, attorneys, crime victims, and other collateral

-- 3. Following disclosure of the presentence report to the parties, analyze any objections and determine appropriate course of action which includes resolving disputed issues and/or presenting unresolved issues to the Court for resolution. - 4.
+- organizations.
+An integral part of the process is the interpretation and application of the U.S. Sentencing Commission Guidelines and relevant case law. - 3.
+Following disclosure of the presentence report to the parties, analyze any objections and determine appropriate course of action which includes resolving disputed issues and/or presenting unresolved issues to the Court for resolution. - 4.
 Present presentence report and sentencing recommendations to the Court.
 Respond to judicial officer's requests.
-Provide pretrial and/or post-conviction supervision of offenders to maximize adherence to imposed conditions, reduce risk to the community, and provide correctional treatment.
 Serve as a resource to the Court to facilitate proper imposition of sentence. - 5.
-Maintain personal contact with offenders and significant others through office and community visits and by telephone.
+Maintain personal contact with offenders and defendants and collateral contacts through office and community visits and by telephone.
 Responsible for detection of substance abuse, including the performance of on-site drug testing.
-Through assessment and counseling implements necessary treatment. - 6.
-Initiate contact with, replies to and seeks information from a variety of law enforcement and other organizations such as the U.S. Parole Commission, Bureau of Prisons, attorneys, and treatment providers concerning offenders' behavior and conditions of supervision.
-Detects, investigates and reports violations and implements appropriate alternatives and sanctions.
-Prepares reports and makes recommendations for disposition.
-Testifies at Court or parole hearings. - 7.
-Conduct preliminary interviews and other investigations as required. - 8.
-Maintains a detailed written record of case activity and completes other required case documentation. - 9.
+Refer offenders and defendants to substance abuse and mental health assessments and treatment. - 6.
+Initiate contact with, reply to, and seek information from a variety of law enforcement and other organizations such as the U.S. Parole Commission, Bureau of Prisons, attorneys, and treatment providers concerning offender and defendant behavior and conditions of supervision.
+Detect, investigate, and report violations and implement appropriate alternatives and sanctions.
+Prepare reports and make recommendations for disposition.
+Testify at Court or parole hearings. - 7.
+Conduct preliminary parole interviews and other investigations as required. - 8.
+Maintain a detailed written record of case activity and complete other required case documentation. - 9.
 Interpret and apply complex rules, policies, and procedures while ensuring judicial and statutory requirements are being met. - 10.
 Evenings and weekend work is required for supervision activities and/or mission critical tasks.
-Some training and travel, including overnight stays, are required.
-Officers may be required to work more than 40 hours per week in order to meet job requirements and deadlines.
+Some training and travel, including overnight travel, is required.
+Officers may be required to work more than 40 hours per week to meet job requirements and deadlines.
 Overtime pay is not authorized by the Judicial Conference of the United States. - 11.
 Perform other officer related duties as required.

-MINIMUM QUALIFICATION REQUIREMENTS:

-Completion of a bachelor's degree from an accredited college or university in a field of academic study, such as criminal justice, criminology, psychology, sociology, human relations, or business or public administration is required.
+MINIMUM QUALIFICATION REQUIREMENTS: Completion of a bachelor's degree from an accredited college or university in a field of academic study, such as criminal justice, criminology, psychology, sociology, human relations, or business or public administration is required.
 A valid driver's license is required.